housel/opendylan/documentation/library-reference/source/io/streams.rst

 underlying file are accessed.
 The possible element types
 are:

-- :type:`<byte-character>`
+- :type:`<character>`
-  The file is accessed as a sequence of 8-bit characters.
+  The file is accessed as a sequence of encoded characters.

 - :type:`<byte>`
   The file is accessed as a sequence of unsigned 8-bit integers.